Apple Cinnamon Muffins that are so fluffy you’ll never want to eat another muffin again. Make a batch of these for a yummy fall snack.

 Sugar – instead of white sugar, this recipe calls for a combination of coconut sugar and maple syrup.
 The maple syrup brings out all of the amazingly sweet and warm flavors of apple cinnamon muffins!

 Fat – All you need for this recipe is 3 tablespoons of coconut oil and that’s it for fat!
-The reason this works is because we’re supplementing fat with applesauce, for a healthier, lower-fat way to get moist muffins!
+The reason this works is that we’re supplementing fat with applesauce, for a healthier, lower-fat way to get moist muffins!

-Apple Cinnamon Muffin Tips
+Apple Cinnamon Muffins Q&A

 What apples are best for muffins?
 We suggest using a sweeter apple variety such as gala because it will add amazing flavor to these muffins.